 Academic success at USC is strongly dependent upon the ability to communicate in English.
 Listening, speaking, reading and writing proficiency must be well developed in order to assimilate large amounts of difficult material under limited time conditions with full comprehension.
 Such proficiency is much greater than that required for ordinary everyday living.
 Therefore, every effort should be made to acquire English proficiency prior to entering the university.

-International students who meet the following conditions may not be required to take the ISE Exam*:
+Students who meet the following conditions may not be required to take the ISE Exam:

 - Ph.D. and undergraduate students who have achieved an Internet Based TOEFL (iBT) score of 100, with no less than 20 on each sub-score; or an IELTS score of 7, with no less than 6 on each band score, taken within the past 2 years.

-- Students admitted to master’s degree programs who have achieved an iBT score of 90, with no less than 20 on each sub-score; or an IELTS score of 6.5, with no less than 6 on each band score, taken within the past two years.
+- Students admitted to master’s degree programs who have achieved an iBT score of 90, with no less than 20 on each sub-score; or an IELTS score of 6.5, with no less than 6 on each band score, taken within the past 2 years.

 - Students who hold a bachelor’s degree from a regionally accredited university located in the United States or in another country in which English is both the language of instruction and the only official language of the country.
 The entire program must be completed in the qualifying country.
 Please note: a graduate degree from a U.S. college or university does not exempt students from taking the ISE Exam.